terraform-linters/tflint/docs/user-guide/compatibility.md

 ## Modules

-Resources contained within modules are ignored by default, but when the [Module Inspection](./module-inspection.md) is enabled, the arguments of module calls are inspected.
+Local modules are inspected by default.
+This allows you to identify issues caused by input values as well.

 ```hcl
 resource "aws_instance" "static" {